microsoft/NetworkDirect/docs/IND2Listener.md

 __Remarks:__

 You can issue multiple GetConnectionRequest requests to prepare for future connection requests.
 The overlapped requests complete one at a time for each connection request that is received.
-You detect completion of the overlapped request like you do for any other overlapped operation (for more information, see the Remarks for INDAdapter::GetFileHandle).
+You detect completion of the overlapped request like you do for any other overlapped operation (for more information, see the Remarks for [IND2Adapter::CreateOverlappedFile](./IND2Adapter.md#create-overlapped-file)).